 Are you already familiar with the work of these famous photographers?

 Trying to emulate famous photographers work is not stealing, its merely a practice of your skill.
 The act of creating something new and unique comes out of this practice.
-Here are 10 famous photographers that I hope you can get some creative inspiration from.
+Here’s our list of famous photographers that I hope you can get some creative inspiration from.

-Here’s our list of the top 26 famous photographers of all time!
+Here’s our list of the top 40 famous photographers of all time!

 She uses a very distinct lighting setup which delivers a muted almost painterly image.
 Her photographs are very recognizable if you have studies her work even for a short period of time.
 Consistency in your photographic style is a great skill to attain because it means people can easily recognize your work and you will get hired more.

 If you want to emulate Annie Leibovitz, you must become a master in studio lighting.
 Although studio lighting can be a bit scary at first, when done well the reward is a beautifully crafted image.
 Using special lighting isn’t always expensive either.

 A typical portrait by Annie Lebovitz has muted colors and lots of props.